-There are restrictions imposed by the PBoC on Renminbi business participating banks in respect of cross-border Renminbi settlement, such as those relating to direct transactions with PRC enterprises.
-Furthermore, Renminbi business participating banks do not have direct Renminbi liquidity support from the PBoC.
-The Renminbi Clearing Banks only have access to onshore liquidity support from the PBoC for the purpose of offsetting open positions of participating banks for limited types of transactions and are not obliged to offset for participating banks any open positions resulting from other foreign exchange transactions or conversion services.
-In such cases, the participating banks will need to source Renminbi from outside the PRC to offset such open positions.
+There are restrictions imposed by PBoC on Renminbi business participating banks in respect of cross-border Renminbi settlement, such as those relating to direct transactions with PRC enterprises.
+Furthermore, Renminbi business participating banks do not have direct Renminbi liquidity support from the PBoC and the current size of Renminbi-denominated financial assets outside the PRC is limited.
+The Renminbi Clearing Banks only have access to onshore liquidity support from PBoC for the purpose of squaring open positions of participating banks for limited types of transactions and are not obliged to square for participating banks any open positions resulting from other foreign exchange transactions or conversion services.
+In such cases, the participating banks will need to source Renminbi from outside the PRC to square such open positions.

 Although it is expected that the offshore Renminbi market will continue to grow in depth and size, its growth is subject to many constraints as a result of PRC laws and regulations on foreign exchange.
-There is no assurance that new PRC regulations will not be promulgated or the Settlement Agreement will not be terminated or amended in the future which will have the effect of restricting availability of Renminbi offshore.
-The limited availability of Renminbi outside the PRC may affect the liquidity of Renminbi Notes.
-To the extent the Issuer is required to source Renminbi in the offshore market to service Renminbi Notes, there is no assurance that the Issuer will be able to source such Renminbi on satisfactory terms, if at all.
+There is no assurance that new PRC regulations will not be promulgated or the settlement arrangements will not be terminated or amended in the future which will have the effect of restricting availability of Renminbi outside the PRC.
+The limited availability of Renminbi outside the PRC may affect the liquidity of the Renminbi Notes.
+To the extent the Bank is required to source Renminbi in the offshore market to service its Renminbi Notes, there is no assurance that the Bank will be able to source such Renminbi on satisfactory terms, if at all.

-Investment in Renminbi Notes is subject to exchange rate risks
+Investment in the Renminbi Notes is subject to exchange rate risks

-The value of Renminbi against the U.S. dollar and other foreign currencies fluctuates and is affected by changes in the PRC and international political and economic conditions and by many other factors.
-All payments of interest and principal will be made with respect to Renminbi Notes in Renminbi save as provided in Condition 6.8 of the Terms and Conditions.
-If an investor measures its investment returns by reference to a currency other than Renminbi, an investment in the Renminbi Notes entails foreign exchange related risks, including possible significant changes in the value of Renminbi relative to the currency by reference to which an investor measures its investment returns.
-Depreciation of the Renminbi against such currency could cause a decrease in the effective yield of the Renminbi Notes below their stated coupon rates and could result in a loss when the return on the Renminbi Notes is translated into such currency.
-In addition, there may be tax consequences for investors as a result of any foreign currency gains resulting from any investment in Renminbi Notes.
+The value of the Renminbi against the U.S. dollar and other foreign currencies fluctuates and is affected by changes in the PRC, by international political and economic conditions and by many other factors.
+All payments of interest and principal will be made with respect to the Renminbi Notes in Renminbi.
+As a result, the value of these Renminbi payments in U.S. dollars or other foreign currencies may vary with the prevailing exchange rates in the marketplace.
+If the value of Renminbi depreciates against the U.S. dollar or other foreign currencies, the value of investment in U.S. dollars or other applicable foreign currencies will decline.
+In addition, there may be tax consequences for investors as a result of any foreign currency gains resulting from any investment in the Renminbi Notes.

-Payments in respect of Renminbi Notes will only be made to investors in the manner specified in such Renminbi Notes
+Payments in respect of the Renminbi Notes will only be made to investors in the manner specified in such Renminbi Notes

-Except in limited circumstances stipulated in the Terms and Conditions of the Notes, all payments to investors in respect of Renminbi Notes will be made solely by (i) when Renminbi Notes are represented by a Global Note held by the sub-custodian for an on behalf of the CMU, by transfer to a Renminbi bank account maintained in Hong Kong in accordance with prevailing CMU rules and procedures, or (ii) when Renminbi Notes are in definitive form, transfer to a Renminbi bank account maintained in Hong Kong in accordance with prevailing rules and regulations.
-The Issuer cannot be required to make payment by any other means (including in any other currency or in bank notes, by cheque or draft or by transfer to a bank account in the PRC).
+All payments to investors in respect of the Renminbi Notes will be made solely by (i) when the Renminbi Notes are represented by a global certificate, transfer to a Renminbi bank account maintained in Hong Kong in accordance with prevailing CMU rules and procedures, or (ii) when the Renminbi Notes are in definitive form, transfer to a Renminbi bank account maintained in Hong Kong in accordance with prevailing rules and regulations.
+The Bank cannot be required to make payment by any other means (including in any other currency or in bank notes, by cheque or draft or by transfer to a bank account in the PRC).